The Ultimate Guide to STEM Scholarships for Women for 2023

 Scholarships that are geared toward all STEM students may mean that more people competing for the same prize, but as a woman, your underrepresented status in the field makes you a more competitive and appealing candidate to scholarship committees.

 Begin your search in a robust scholarship database, but definitely check search engines as well — new scholarships come online all the time.
 Start with the most obvious search: women in STEM scholarships.
 Try different combinations of search terms, both broad and specific.
 Using very focused terms, such as space physics or HVAC (if they're relevant to what you're studying) can turn up under-the-radar opportunities that most people miss.
 Be sure to add in terms that may correlate with your hobbies.
 (You saw the drone-related scholarship above, right?)
 You never know what's out there.

 Remember: Most scholarships are offered annually.
 If you're interested in one but the deadline has already passed, make a note in your calendar to check it out next year.

 See also: Scholarships for Women and Scholarships for STEM students.

 Anytime you're doing a scholarship search, it's important to do some soul-searching about what makes you unique and competitive as a scholarship applicant.

-In 2018, STEM scholarships for females are everywhere, but so are the students applying.
+STEM scholarships for women are everywhere, but so are the students applying.
 To stand out in the crowd, go deeper and find a way to convey your individuality.